InAbsencia/inabsentia.io/README.md

 First, install Jekyll by following the guide for your operating system [here](https://jekyllrb.com/docs/installation/).
 Make sure that the `jekyll` and `bundler` gems are installed.

+# How it works

+In the most basic sense, you run a local server through Jekyll where you can modify your site to your liking.
+This is done through the `jekyll` and `bundler` gems.
+When you are happy with your result, you can deploy it to your server or github pages for example.

+# tl;dr

 Clone the repository:

 `git clone https://github.com/iyyel/iyyel.io`